The Shakin' Pyramids

 During the band's recording career from 1980–1983, they released two studio albums, four singles, and three extended plays—the last of which was recorded with the British musician Lonnie Donegan.
 Although the Shakin' Pyramids did not enjoy any major chart successes, their output was well-received by critics and has been described as having helped define the rockabilly revival of the early 1980s.

+Creighton and Duncan died from strokes in 2021 and 2024, respectively.

 History

 Busking

 The Shakin' Pyramids formed in Glasgow in 1980, and began busking around the city.
 The band travelled internationally and were ultimately spotted playing outside a Virgin Megastore in London, which led to a deal with Cuba Libre, a subsidiary of Virgin Records.

 Cuba Libre years

-The Shakin' Pyramids' first song for Cuba Libre, "Reeferbilly Boogie", was recorded in 1980 on a four-track recorder at the Hellfire club in Glasgow, and was named "Single of the Week" by NME.Liner notes for Reeferbilly Blowout.
-Raucous Records.
-2001.
+The Shakin' Pyramids' first song for Cuba Libre, "Reeferbilly Boogie", was recorded in 1980 on a four-track recorder at the Hellfire club in Glasgow, and was named "Single of the Week" by NME.
 Also that year the band played the Loch Lomond Festival, alongside the Jam, Stiff Little Fingers and the Tourists.

 The group's first EP, entitled Take a Trip, was released the following year.
 The title track appeared on their debut album, entitled Skin 'Em Up (1981), which received 5/5 stars from Rolling Stone.
 AllMusic, who also praised the record, described it as having "helped define the short-lived rockabilly revival of the early '80s."
 The album was promoted by a single, "Tennessee Rock 'n 'Roll", which was also the title of an EP featuring single B-side "Alright Alnight" and two new tracks.
 Later in 1981, the band released a third and final EP in collaboration with musician Lonnie Donegan, who is described by the Guinness Book of British Hit Singles & Albums as "Britain's most successful and influential recording artist before the Beatles."